Lighthouse Reef Atoll, Belize Expedition

 A unique opportunity to advance tropical marine research in Belize

-Immerse yourself in the following scientific techniques:
+Immerse yourself in marine science and learn the following megafauna monitoring techniques:

 • Species Identification of Sharks, Rays, Turtles, and Piscivorous Fishes: Identifying marine megafauna by species is an important part of assessing biodiversity.
 Species ID will be used during in-water visual transects and in analyzing Baited Remote Underwater Video recordings.